ryanguess/blog/Leveraging-the-Unity-Editor-to-Execute-Arbitrary-Code.md

 The Unity Editor is a comprehensive development environment used for creating interactive 2D and 3D content, such as video games, simulations, and other visual experiences.
 It provides a robust set of tools for asset import, scene creation, animation, and scripting.
 Unity supports multiple platforms, allowing developers to build applications for PC, consoles, mobile devices, and VR/AR systems.
 With an intuitive interface and a powerful API, Unity Editor is widely used by developers, gamers, artists, and designers to bring their creative visions to life efficiently and collaboratively.

-### Purpose of my Research

-The purpose of this research emerged after encountering a video on YouTube.
-The video featured a group of individuals boasting about their ability to spread malware within Virtual Reality gaming communities, specifically VRChat.
-I believe one of the ways they are accomplishing this is by releasing infected Unity packages.
-My research aims to explore how the Unity Editor can be leveraged to execute arbitrary code and raise awareness to prevent such malicious activities.

 ## Let's Explore How it Works

 The focus of this research was to determine how the Unity Editor can be exploited to execute arbitrary code, allowing malicious actors to spread malware by embedding malicious C# in a unity package.
 By leveraging the `InitializeOnLoad` attribute, which triggers code execution when the Unity Editor starts, we explore how a seemingly benign Unity package could contain harmful scripts.
 The following research aims to demonstrate the steps needed to inject and execute code.